 The Community Snapshot is an overview of the effects demographic changes, economic trends and a variety of other factors have on health and human service needs in King County.
 It is intended to support planning and alignment on communitywide goals to enhance the quality of life for all in King County.
-Below, you will find key facts on our population, followed by links to pages on issues that are a particular focus for United Way, including homelessness, early learning, and basic needs.
+Below, you will find our annual community impact report, followed by links to issues that are a particular focus for United Way, including homelessness, early learning, and basic needs.
 We've also included resources for additional information on demographics and quality of life in King County.
-Read our 2013 Community Assessment Report here.
-See citations here.

 Download the report here:2014CommunityImpactReport.pdf.

 More information about King County's population

 United Way of King County works to meet people’s basic needs, end homelessness and give all young children an equal start to succeed in school.
 We also support a range of human service programs that enhance people's quality of life.
 Follow the links below for information on the needs related to United Way’s work.